cp-algorithms/cp-algorithms/src/data_structures/hare_tortoise_algorithm.md

 - $x$ is the number of times the slow pointer has looped inside the cycle, starting from and ending at **C**.
 - $y$ is the number of times the fast pointer has looped inside the cycle, starting from and ending at **C**.

-Knowing that $slowDist = 2 \cdot (fastDist)$
+$slowDist = 2 \cdot (fastDist)$

 $a + yL + b = 2(a + xL + b)$

+Resolving the formula we get:

+$a=(y-2x)L-b$

-$a=(y-2x)L-b$   where $y-2x$ is an integer.
+where $y-2x$ is an integer

-This formula can translated as that basically $a$ steps is same as doing some number of full loops in cycle and go $b$ steps backwards.
+This basically means that $a$ steps is same as doing some number of full loops in cycle and go $b$ steps backwards.
-Since the fast pointer already is $b$ steps ahead of the entry of cycle, if fast pointer does another $a$ steps it will end up at the entry of the cycle.
+Since the fast pointer already is $b$ steps ahead of the entry of cycle, if fast pointer moves another $a$ steps it will end up at the entry of the cycle.
 And since we let the slow pointer start at the start of the linked list, after $a$ steps it will also end up at the cycle entry.
 So, if they both move $a$ step they both will meet the entry of cycle.

 # Problems: